 One of the toughest commercial decisions to make is whether to apply to register IP.
 Every country has its own IP laws.
 Information retrieved from the online searches and your local library might not apply in New Zealand or could be out-dated.
 The best information about the IP application process can be found on IP office websites.

 IP protection and enforcement can be expensive.
 Whether or not to protect or enforce IP rights is a commercial decision and there has to be a balance between the costs associated with achieving strong protection and potential commercial returns.

 A successful entrepreneur learns from the experience of others.
 Assistance from an IP professional like a patent attorney and business mentor familiar with IP can be invaluable in developing a management plan.
-See our New Zealand Patent Attorney Register and the New Zealand Law Society online directory.
+See the trans-Tasman patent attorney register and the New Zealand Law Society online directory.

 IP assets like patent, trade mark and design applications and registrations can be bought, sold and licensed.
 How you use the IP assets in your business portfolio will depend on the range of IP you own, your business capabilities and market focus.

 An assignment is a sales contract transferring ownership of IP rights in the listed IP assets, from the current owner (assignor) to the new owner (assignee).
 An assignment must be signed and dated by the parties and their witnesses.